Tirumalai Krishnamacharya: Mysore years

 In 1934, he wrote the book Yoga Makaranda ("Essence of Yoga"), which was published by Mysore University.
-In the introduction to Yoga Makaranda, Krishnamacharya lists the Sritattvanidhi, a 19th-century treatise containing a yoga section by Maharaja of Mysore, Krishnaraja Wodeyar III (1794–1868) as one of the sources for his book.
+In the introduction to Yoga Makaranda, Krishnamacharya lists the Sritattvanidhi, a 19th-century treatise containing a yoga section by Maharaja of Mysore, Krishnaraja Wodeyar III (1794–1868), as one of the sources for his book.
 In The Yoga Tradition of the Mysore Palace, Norman Sjoman asserts that Krishnamacharya was influenced by the Sritattvanidhi and by the Vyayama Dipika, a Western-based gymnastics manual written by the Mysore Palace gymnasts.
 Mark Singleton argues that he was influenced by the 20th century yoga pioneers Yogendra and Kuvalayananda, and that all three "seamlessly incorporate[d] elements of physical culture into their systems of 'yoga'."

 Krishnamacharya, unlike earlier yoga gurus such as Yogendra, "severely criticized his students" including his young brother-in-law, B. K. S. Iyengar.
 He was equally bad-tempered at home with his family.
 In the view of the historian of yoga Elliott Goldberg, Iyengar "would never recover from or anywhere near comprehend the damage inflicted on him by Krishnamacharya's abuse" during his teenage years.

 In 1940, Krishna Raja Wadiyar IV died.
-His nephew and successor, Jayachamarajendra Wadiyar (1919–1974), less interested in yoga, no longer provided support for publishing texts and sending teams of teachers to surrounding areas.
+His nephew and successor, Jayachamarajendra Wadiyar (1919–1974), who was less interested in yoga, no longer provided support for publishing texts and sending teams of teachers to surrounding areas.
 Following political changes in 1946, around the time that India gained independence, a new government came into being and the powers of the maharajas were curtailed.
 Funding for the yoga school was cut off, and Krishnamacharya struggled to maintain the school.
 At the age of 60 (1948), Krishnamacharya was forced to travel extensively to find students and provide for his family.
-The yogashala in Mysore was ordered to be closed by K.C.
+The Yogashala in Mysore was ordered to be closed by K.C.
 Reddy, the first Chief Minister of Mysore State, and the school eventually closed in 1950.